-Another quote I recently read made me think about Instagram and the idea that if you don’t photograph your garden and post it to social media, it really doesn’t exist.
+Another quote I recently read made me think about Instagram.
+The crazy notion that if you don’t photograph it and post it to social media, it doesn’t exist.

 In his book, In My Garden, Christopher Lloyd talks about photographers in the garden.
 “So engrossed are these people in their hobby that they entirely fail to appreciate the garden they are in.”

 Wow!
-He just described Social Media.
-When I read his quote, I was hit with a twinge of guilt at my own ridiculous attempts to capture every part of a garden tour before enjoying the garden first.
+Has he been following me around?
+When I read Lloyd’s quote, I was hit with a twinge of guilt at my own ridiculous attempts to capture every part of a garden visit before enjoying the garden first.
 Note to self … just stop.

-Turns out there are courageous gardeners who aren’t afraid to share the running commentary in their heads.
+Turns out there are gardeners who aren’t afraid to share the running commentary in their heads.
 They aren’t afraid to say it out loud.
-But is this helpful?
+But is it helpful to share opinions?

 G.F.
 Wilson didn’t seem to care about Jekyll’s criticism.
 I highly doubt he redesigned his garden after Jekyll’s visit.
 On the other hand, if a famous gardener came into my garden and started running through their list of “stupid and ignorant mixed plantings,” I don’t think I’d be so nonchalant.